wp-plugins/bitbucket-issue-manager/readme.txt

 == Description ==

-With this plugin you can easily check your latest issues on BitBucket ridht on your Dashboard.
+With this plugin you can easily check your latest issues on BitBucket right on your Dashboard.
 The recently created and the solved ones.

 There are two widgets available after install: